Fitting Dynamically Misspecified Models: An Optimal Transportation Approach: Optimal Transport Filtering, Estimation, and Forecasting

 \subsection{Optimal Transport Estimation (OTE)}

-A by-product of the OTF Algorithms \ref{algo:OTF}, \ref{algo:KOTF} is the model-consistent series $y_t$, which will be referred to as \textit{coupled series}, or \textit{coupling}.
+An output of the OTF Algorithm \ref{algo:KOTF} is the model-consistent series $y_t$, which will be referred to as \textit{coupled series}, or \textit{coupling}.
 The following considers estimating the parameters $\theta$ by minimizing the discrepancy between the original sample $\tilde{y}_t$ and its coupling $y_t$.